about

 agmtraveller.com

 "In the beginning of this record I tried to explore the nature of journeys, how they are things in themselves, each one an individual and no two alike.
 I speculated with a kind of wonder on the strength of the individuality of journeys and stopped on the postulate that people don't take trips - trips take people.
 That discussion, however, did not go into the life span of journeys.
 This seems to be variable and unpredictable.
-Who has not known a journey to be over and dead before the traveler returns?
+Who has not known a journey to be over and dead before the traveller returns?
 The reverse is also true: many a trip continues long after movement in time and space have ceased.
-I remember a man in Salinas who in his middle years traveled to Honolulu and back, and that journey continued for the rest of his life.
-We could watch him in his rocking chair on his front porch, his eyes squinted, half-closed, endlessly traveling to Honolulu."
+I remember a man in Salinas who in his middle years travelled to Honolulu and back, and that journey continued for the rest of his life.
+We could watch him in his rocking chair on his front porch, his eyes squinted, half-closed, endlessly travelling to Honolulu."

 John Steinbeck, Travels With Charley